catfoolyou/Java-RTX/README.md

 # Java-RTX
-Basic java raytracer based on the Raytracing in one weekend series and some other code I stole off the internet.
+Basic java raytracer based on the Raytracing In One Weekend series and some other code I stole off the internet.

 I have yet to make a proper sceneloader so deal with this hardcoded shit for now, hopefully I will make a proper sceneloader and API for this project at some point.